Mainstreaming Disaster Resilience Into The Nip Projects Banner –

 1

-A comprehensive resilience integration roadmap and guidance framework will be developed for 5,000+ infrastructure projects across Power, Railways, and Road line ministries, ensuring alignment with India’s National Infrastructure Pipeline (NIP).
+A comprehensive resilience integration roadmap and guidance framework developed for infrastructure projects across Power, Railways, and Road line ministries in India.

 2

-This project will embed resilience principles into project planning, implementation, and long-term sustainability, fostering climate-adaptive, risk-prepared infrastructure that supports national development goals.
+This project embeds resilience principles into project planning, implementation, and long-term sustainability, fostering climate-adaptive, risk-prepared infrastructure that supports national development goals.

 3

-The project will develop scalable tools and frameworks that can be replicated in other infrastructure sectors and regions, thereby mainstreaming resilience in infrastructure development worldwide.
+The project has developed scalable tools and frameworks that can be replicated in other infrastructure sectors and regions, thereby mainstreaming resilience in infrastructure development worldwide

 Resources